bbilger/jrestless/README.md

 ```bash
 gradle build
 ```
-This creates a deployable zip file (`aws-gateway-usage-example/build/distributions/aws-gateway-usage-example.zip`) using the dependent task `buildZip`.
+This, amongst other things, creates a deployable version of your function (`aws-gateway-usage-example/build/distributions/aws-gateway-usage-example.zip`) using the dependent task `buildZip`.

 Now you can deploy the function using serverless: